RV-ing full-time is a thing a lot of people do!

 I really hate debt.
 I had debt and then I got hurt and couldn’t work for almost two years and you can only guess where that got me.
 In a big fat hole.
 Fast forward 8 years and I’m debt free.
 Yay!!!

 We do own our own property, which we love but it doesn’t offer the privacy or location that we get by staying on my mother’s property.
 We will see what this year brings if we move to our property or not.
 We may set up camp at our property, but I like the idea of staying at my Mom’s so we can keep an eye on her.

 Did you know that when you own your property you don’t even own it?

 That’s right, you are a tenant.
 It says so on the deed.
 With that said, do you really need to own any property?
 That’s up to you.
 I own my own property and I’d like to own more.
 I don’t really need a house right now though because I like the freedom of an RV.

 My mother has a few acres and we spent half of the year on her property last year in our RV and loved it.
-She is a single mother, and her property is much closer to the kid’s sports and we just love that property, more than ours.
+She is a single mother, and her property is much closer to the kid’s sports and we just love that property, more than our won.
 We pay all the utilities and take care of the property for her.
 The time we are away (we spent the other half of this year in Florida) she cannot wait for us to come back.

 There are RV’s that can handle almost any type of living situation.

 Our RV is not for cold weather, but living in an RV full-time through all kinds of weather is possible.
 You can set your RV up to be off the grid with solar, wind and or a generator.

 You can camp at state parks all over the country and follow the weather.

 State parks are really inexpensive and in my opinion much better than a crowded campground.